MLA citations

 Beware the citation generator!

-We all know technology isn't perfect, so it's best to avoid relying on a citation generator for your Works Cited entries.
-Furthermore, the MLA updated their approach to citations in May 2016 and many citation generators have yet to catch up.
+- We all know technology isn't perfect, so it's best to avoid relying on a citation generator for your Works Cited entries.
+Furthermore, many citation generators are not up to date with the latest MLA style

 Works Cited entries should include the following: